kjhealy/kjhslides/README.md

 <!-- badges: end -->

 This package provides some quick scaffolding for my course packets.
-It’s not meant to work for anyone besides me.
+It’s not meant to work properly for anyone besides me.

 ``` r
 # install.packages("devtools")